napari/napari/docs/explanations/rendering.md

 [#1300](https://github.com/napari/napari/issues/1300) we are going to have to break that array into chunks, so we can send the data to the graphics card incrementally.
-In [#1320](https://github.com/napari/napari/issues/1320) the images are small so we are not chunked, but there are 3 image **layers**, so in that case image layers are our chunks.
-In general we can get creative with chunks, they can be spatial or non-spatial subdivisions, basically anything we want. *As long as the things can be loaded and drawn independently we can use them as chunks*.
+In [#1320](https://github.com/napari/napari/issues/1320) the images are small so they are not chunked, but there are 3 image **layers** per slice.
+In that case the *image layers are our chunks*.
+In general we can get creative with chunks, they can be spatial or non-spatial subdivisions, basically anything we want.
+As long as the things can be loaded and drawn independently we can use them as chunks.

 # Loading into RAM and VRAM